 For soccer fans, Lexington Sporting Club is an American professional soccer team based in Lexington.
 Founded in 2021, the team began its inaugural season in 2023, playing at Toyota Stadium in Georgetown, KY.

 A Major League Baseball team is only an hour’s drive from Lexington.
 The Cincinnati Reds are based in Cincinnati, Ohio, and play home games at the Great American Ball Park, which hosted the 2015 Major League Baseball All-Star Game.

-For fans of soccer, FC Cincinnati is located an hour’s drive north of Lexington as well.
-The club is currently part of the United Soccer League (USL), but, due to record-breaking attendance and the construction of a new soccer stadium, have recently been promoted to the top-tier division of U.S. soccer, Major League Soccer (MLS).
-FC Cincinnati’s first MLS campaign will begin with the 2019 season.
+FC Cincinnati is located an hour’s drive north of Lexington as well.
+The club is began play in 2016 as part of the United Soccer League (USL), but, due to record-breaking attendance and the construction of a new soccer stadium, FC Cincinnati was promoted to the top-tier division of U.S. soccer, Major League Soccer (MLS).
+FC Cincinnati’s first MLS campaign began with the 2019 season.